yssource/rhai/README.md

 engine.register_type::<TestStruct>();
 ```

-To use methods and functions with the engine, we need to register them.
+To use methods and functions with the [`Engine`], we need to register them.
 There are some convenience functions to help with this.
-Below I register update and new with the engine.
+Below I register update and new with the [`Engine`].

-*Note: the engine follows the convention that methods use a &mut first parameter so that invoking methods can update the value in memory.*
+*Note: [`Engine`] follows the convention that methods use a `&mut` first parameter so that invoking methods can update the value in memory.*

 ```rust
 engine.register_fn("update", TestStruct::update);